prakharmrsl/easypcceo.github.io/pages/crypto-mining/dash-hardware/antminer-d3-review.md

 ## Return on Investment

-We cannot stress this enough: **The Antminer D3 is the MOST profitable miner on the market today.**

-Everyone is focused on mining [Bitcoin](https://www.buybitcoinworldwide.com/mining/hardware/){:target="_blank"}, when they should really be focused on Dash mining.

-In 2018, it's nearly **impossible** to turn a profit mining Bitcoin.

-Evidently, it's quite easy to profitably mine Dash.
-Get started now!
+Dash mining is not profitable for most at the moment – even with the best Dash mining hardware – due to the market downturn.
+You'll end up spending more on electricity than you'll make mining Dash, based on Dash's current market value.

+However, prices are always changing and you may still be able to make a profit if your electricity is cheap.
+We'd recommend using the Dash profit calculator featured above to figure out your mining profitability.

 ## Antminer D3 Compared to Other Hardware